ruiquelhas/sdnv/README.md

 Also, you can create both encoding and decoding Transform Streams and pipe those to other ones:

-    var Stream = require('stream');
-    // create some source stream
+    // create some source stream (don't forget to emit data and "end" it later) var Stream = require('stream');
     var source = new Stream();
     // use the API to create encoding or decoding streams var encoder = SDNV.createEncodeStream();
     var decoder = SDNV.createDecodeStream();
     // pipe them (in this case, the output should match the input) source.pipe(encoder).pipe(decoder);
-    // don't forget to emit data on the source stream and "end" it

 ### Any plans? ###